kabulds/Codeigniter-3-Model-Builder/README.md

 # Codeigniter-3-Model-Builder
-A Codeignier 3 controler, that functions to create models automatically from all database tables
+Create models automatically from all database tables